| Did you know ... | Search Documentation: |

 string objects.
 Wide character strings are represented as C arrays of

-example, on MS-Windows, this represents 16-bit UCS2 characters, while
+example, on MS-Windows, this represents a 16-bit UTF-16 string, while

 using the GNU C library (glibc) this represents 32-bit UCS4 characters.